 On a hot summer day, nothing beats a cool, breezy scientific adventure.
 The Drain Pipe Regatta is a great investment for a classroom or backyard exploring space, as it helps teach the basics of fluid dynamics, buoyancy, motion and transfer of power.
 Connections to the great sailing ages in history, from the Polynesians exploring the Pacific, to Columbus’s crossing of the Atlantic, to the great whalers and galleons of Napoleonic Europe abound.
 This project is the base for a great mix of artistic creativity and scientific inquiry.

 Bench hooks are portable work surfaces used to make basic woodworking tasks, such as crosscutting boards and drilling holes, easier to perform.
 As a bonus, they help protect the surface of your woodworking bench from bumps and dings.

 This week, we made a quick foldable checkerboard inspired by my youngest child’s love of the game.
 This basic folding design can expanded and modified to play any board game.
 Just let your imagination run wild!

 Most of the time on this blog and @woodshopcowboy or WoodshopCowboy on Facebook, I showcase student-centered projects and articles.
 Sometimes I make projects for my own enjoyment and personal needs in my own personal makerspace/workshop.
 Here’s a peek behind the curtain.
 Continue reading Making a Makerspace: Shop Tour 2015

 This is the third Tool Primer article on finishing your woodworking project.
 You can find Part One: Sanding here and Part Two: Penetrating Oils here.
-In this article I will discuss the film… Continue reading